Negros Occidental: Capitol Park and Lagoon

 The Capitol Park and Lagoon is a provincial park located right in the heart of Bacolod, Negros Occidental, in the Philippines.
 One of the landmarks of the park is the statue of a carabao (water buffalo) being pulled by a woman.
 This statue is located at the northern end of the lagoon.
 On the other end, there is also another carabao sculpture but the figure is being pulled by a man.

 Local everyday activities in the park include jogging, aerobics, school dance rehearsals, promenaders, arnisadors, and martial arts practitioners.

 Fountain of Justice

 The Fountain of Justice is a historic landmark in Bacolod, Negros Occidental, Philippines.
 It marks the location where the house of Jose Ruiz de Luzurriaga used to stand.
-It was in this house that the surrender of Bacolod by Spanish authorities to the Filipino forces of General Aniceto Lacson took place on November 6, 1898, during the Negros Revolution.
+It was in this house that the surrender of Bacolod by Spanish authorities to the Filipino forces of Gen. Aniceto Lacson took place on November 6, 1898, during the Negros Revolution.